Album This song officially appears on the Abbey Road LP.

 Recording

-Recording began at Abbey Road Studios on 9 July 1969.
-John Lennon, who had been absent from recording sessions for the previous eight days after being injured in a car crash, arrived to work on the song, accompanied by his wife, Yoko Ono, who, more badly hurt in the accident than Lennon, lay on a large double-bed in the studio.
+The Beatles began recording the song at EMI Studios (later Abbey Road Studios) in London on 9 July 1969.
+John Lennon, who had been absent from recording sessions for the previous eight days after being injured in a car crash in Scotland, arrived to work on the song, accompanied by his wife, Yoko Ono.
+She was more badly hurt in the accident than Lennon, and lay on a large double-bed in the studio.
 Sixteen takes of the rhythm track were made, followed by a series of guitar overdubs.
-The unused fifth take can be heard on Anthology 3.
-Over the following two days the group overdubbed vocals, piano, Hammond organ, anvil, and guitar.
+The unused fifth take can be heard on Anthology 3 (1996).[citation needed] Over the following two days the group overdubbed vocals, piano, Hammond organ, anvil and guitar.
 The song was completed on 6 August, when McCartney recorded a solo on a Moog synthesiser.

 From The Usenet Guide to Beatles Recording Variations: